-On April 7, 2006, the Company entered into a new \$175 million credit agreement (the "Credit Agreement") with new lenders that replaced the senior credit agreement executed in April 2004.
+The Company entered into a \$175 million credit agreement (the "Credit Agreement") effective April 7, 2006.
 The principal components of the Credit Agreement consist of the following.

-- The Credit Agreement provides for a total of \$175.0 million in financing facilities, consisting of a \$50.0 million term loan facility and a \$125.0 million revolving credit facility, which includes a \$35.0 million letter of credit sub-facility. - The \$125.0 million revolving credit facility has a term of five years and matures on April 7, 2011. - As of December 29, 2007, the Company has borrowed all \$50.0 million under the term loan facility, which provides for scheduled quarterly amortization payments of \$1.25 million over a six-year term ending April 7, 2012.
-The Company has reduced the term loan facility by quarterly payments totaling \$6.25 million, for an aggregate of \$43.75 million principal outstanding under the term loan facility at December 29, 2007. - Alternative base rate loans under the Credit Agreement bear interest at a rate per annum based on the greater of (a) the prime rate and (b) the federal funds effective rate (as defined in the Credit Agreement) plus 1⁄2 of 1%, plus, in each case, a margin determined by reference to a pricing grid and adjusted according to the Company's adjusted leverage ratio.
-Eurodollar loans bear interest at a rate per annum based on the then-applicable LIBOR multiplied by the statutory reserve rate plus a margin determined by reference to a pricing grid and adjusted according to the Company's adjusted leverage ratio. - The Credit Agreement provided sufficient liquidity to complete the Transaction and to retire the Company's senior subordinated notes in the aggregate amount of \$37.6 million in principal, accrued interest and fees on June 1, 2006.
-Additionally, the Credit Agreement has an extended term, lower interest rates, fewer restrictions on investments, and improved flexibility for paying dividends or repurchasing Company stock (all of which are subject to the terms of the Credit Agreement) than the Company's prior credit facility. - The Credit Agreement contains restrictive covenants that are customary for similar credit arrangements and requires the maintenance of certain minimum financial ratios.
+- The Credit Agreement provides for a total of \$175.0 million in financing facilities, consisting of a \$50.0 million term loan facility and a \$125.0 million revolving credit facility, which includes a \$35.0 million letter of credit sub-facility. - The \$125.0 million revolving credit facility has a term of five years and matures on April 7, 2011. - As of January 3, 2009, the Company has borrowed all \$50.0 million under the term loan facility, which provides for scheduled quarterly amortization payments of \$1.25 million over a six-year term ending April 7, 2012; at that point, the remaining balance of \$22.5 million will be payable in full.
+The Company has reduced the term loan facility by quarterly payments totaling \$12.5 million, for an aggregate of \$37.5 million principal outstanding under the term loan facility at January 3, 2009. - Alternative base rate loans under the Credit Agreement bear interest at a rate per annum based on the greater of (a) the prime rate and (b) the federal funds effective rate (as defined in the Credit Agreement) plus 1⁄2 of 1%, plus, in each case, a margin determined by reference to a pricing grid and adjusted according to the Company's adjusted leverage ratio.
+Eurodollar loans bear interest at a rate per annum based on the then-applicable LIBOR multiplied by the statutory reserve rate plus a margin determined by reference to a pricing grid and adjusted according to the Company's adjusted leverage ratio.

+- On October 8, 2008, the Company entered into an amendment (the "Amendment") with its lenders under its Credit Agreement.
+The Amendment increases the Company's flexibility to make investments in third parties.
+Pursuant to the Amendment, the Company can make investments in third parties provided that (i) no default under the Credit Agreement exists or would result at the time such investment is committed to be made, (ii) certain specified defaults do not exist or would result at the time such investment is actually made, and (iii) after giving pro forma effect to such investment, the leverage ratio (as determined in accordance with the terms of the Credit Agreement) is less than 2.00 to 1.00 for the most recent four fiscal quarter period then ended.
+In addition, the Amendment increases the amount of intercompany investments permitted among the Company and any of its subsidiaries that are not parties to the Credit Agreement from \$2.0 million to \$10.0 million. - The Credit Agreement contains restrictive covenants that are customary for similar credit arrangements and requires the maintenance of certain minimum financial ratios.
 The Credit Agreement also requires the Company to make certain mandatory prepayments of outstanding indebtedness using the net cash proceeds received from certain dispositions of property, casualty or condemnation, any sale or issuance of equity interests in a public offering or in a private placement, unpermitted additional indebtedness incurred by the Company, and excess cash flow under certain circumstances.

-The Company's Credit Agreement consists of the following elements at December 29, 2007 (in thousands):
+The Company's Credit Agreement consists of the following elements at January 3, 2009 (in thousands):